slint-ui/slint/docs/quickstart/canon/src/conclusion.md

 # Conclusion

-This tutorial showed you how to combine built-in Slint elements with C++ code to build a game.
+This tutorial showed you how to combine built-in Slint elements with C++, Rust, or NodeJS code to build a game.
 There is much more to Slint, such as layouts, widgets, or styling.

 We recommend the following links to continue: